Ewooral/Data-Science-and-Machine-Learning/Pandas/pandas.md

     Import pandas using the alias pd.
     Print a 2D NumPy array of the values in homelessness.
-    Print the column names of homelessness.
-    Print the index of homelessness.
+    Print the column names of homelessness. (.columns) Print the index of homelessness.(.index)